CatmanFan/FriishProduce/docs/docs/tutorial.md

 2. Click `Import ROM...` (*the disc icon*), and open your game file.
 The button will be named differently depending on the console type (e.g. "disc image" for disc-based consoles, "SWF" for Flash, etc.).

 	![Selecting "Import ROM..." from an empty project](assets/images/tutorial_1.png){ loading=lazy; width="600"; }

+!!! info ""

+	Alternatively, you can simply drag the game file and drop it over the interface, and it will automatically create the project for you.

 ### Section II - Required steps

 #### Base WAD